home-assistant/developers.home-assistant/blog/2022-02-18-paper-elements.md

 You can replace your `paper` elements with `mwc` elements but there is no gaurentee that these elements will be loaded when your users load your editor or cards, like it also was not guaranteed for `paper` elements.
 We can also not guarentee that we will use these elements forever, and an update of these elements could include breaking changes.
 We can not support this use case.

-Or advise is to bundle your own elements, that don't collide with the elements Home Assistant uses.
+Our advise is to bundle your own elements, that don't collide with the elements Home Assistant uses.

 See [this old blog post](https://developers.home-assistant.io/blog/2020/10/02/lazyMoreInfo#what-about-external-elements) for more information.